NextGen-WA Working Groups

 Watch a 15 minute video (higher speeds and pause are possible) outlining the NextGen STEM Teacher Preparation project structure and our model for Organizational Change:

-The mission of the Diversity Working Group is to diversify the STEM teaching workforce through acknowledging and findings ways to navigate and modify persistent structures, policies, and practices that create barriers to STEM education and STEM fields for minoritized communities in Washington State.
+The mission of the Diversity Working Group was to diversify the STEM teaching workforce through acknowledging and findings ways to navigate and modify persistent structures, policies, and practices that create barriers to STEM education and STEM fields for minoritized communities in Washington State.